 There are two key elements of long-term disability insurance: the elimination period and the benefit period.

 If you become disabled, the elimination period begins.
 This is the amount of time you’ll wait before you start receiving benefits.
-Long-term plans usually come with elimination period of 30, 60, 90, 180, 360 or 720 days — and 90 days is the most popular choice.
+Long-term plans usually come with an elimination period of 30, 60, 90, 180, 360 or 720 days — and 90 days is the most popular choice.
 If you have short-term disability insurance, that coverage can bridge the gap until your LTD policy kicks in.

 How long does it last?